Scythe1991/Project_1/README.md

 # Project_1
-Game in Python for first project
+Simple Keylogger using emailing in Python

-Will be adding things soon
+Code needs to be fixed